bareos/bareos/manuals/en/developers/regression.md

     ./configure to be performed with tcpwrappers enabled.

 -   <span>**OPENSSL**</span> used to enable/disable SSL support for
-    Bacula communications and data encryption.
+    Bareos communications and data encryption.

 -   <span>**HOST**</span> is the hostname that it will use when building the scripts.
-The Bacula daemons will be named \<HOST\>-dir,
+The Bareos daemons will be named \<HOST\>-dir,
     \<HOST\>-fd, ...
 It is also the name of the HOST machine that to connect to the daemons by the network.
 Hence the name should either be your real hostname (with an appropriate DNS or /etc/hosts entry)